securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ## Checklists

-Every Umbrella lessons ends with an easy-to-use checklist that can help you track your progress.
+Every Umbrella lesson ends with an easy-to-use checklist that can help you track your progress.
 You can also create custom checklists.
 Checklists are quick and easy references to help users implement the advice in the lessons.
 You can tick them off as you complete each item.
-Checklists can also be shared in through other apps such as your email.
+Checklists can also be shared through other apps such as your email.

 ### Existing checklists